Digital first charity

 As with many forward-thinking charities Action for Children have been trying to bring a “digital first” focus to the organisation.
-Hoping to bring in new revenue streams as well as reach new audiences the organisation plan launch a suite of digital products and digitise existing services.
+Hoping to bring in new revenue streams as well as reach new audiences, the organisation plan to launch a suite of digital products and digitise existing services.
 We came on board to help create the MVP for a new parenting product.

 The first idea to explore was the assumption that parents find it hard to get trustworthy and reliable advice online and that there was an opportunity to develop a digital platform that would address this.
 It was our job to work with the Action for Children team to test the hypothesis, validate all our assumptions and research the idea thoroughly.

 We met with parents and quizzed them, published surveys, conducted brand empathy tests, ran content comparison studies and much more.
 Busy times!